← Back to 史記

 39

-In the third year, Duke Zhuang ascended the city wall and saw Rong state.
+In the third year, Duke Zhuang climbed the city wall and saw the Rong province.
 He said: 'Why are the Rong captives here?'
 Rong state was angered by it.
-In the tenth month, Rong state told Zhao Jian Zi, and Jian Zi surrounded Wei.
-In the eleventh month, Duke Zhuang fled, and the Wei people established Prince Ban Shi as Wei's lord.
+In the tenth month, the Rong province informed Zhao Jianzi, and Jianzi surrounded Wei.
+In the eleventh month, Duke Zhuang fled, and the people of Wei installed Prince Banshi as ruler of Wei.
 Qi attacked Wei, captured Ban Shi, and changed to establish Prince Qi as the lord of Wei.

 40

 In the first year of Wei lord Qi's reign, Wei's Shi Man Duo expelled his lord Qi, and Qi fled to Qi.
-Wei Duke Chu Zhe from Qi again returned and was established.
+Duke Chu Zhe of Wei returned from Qi and was installed again.
 Initially, Duke Chu reigned for twelve years and fled.
 He was in exile for four years and again entered the state of Wei.
-In Duke Chu's first year after returning, he rewarded those who had followed him in flight.
+In Duke Chu’s first year after returning, he rewarded those who had followed him in exile.
 He reigned for twenty-one years and died.
 Duke Chu's younger uncle Qian attacked Duke Chu's son and established himself, becoming Duke Dao of the state of Wei.

 41